IMGIITRoorkee/Memoria/docs/Mutex_b-iit.md

 1. When a thread wants to access a shared resource, it "locks" the mutex.
 2. While the mutex is locked, no other thread can access the resource.
 3. When the thread is done, it "unlocks" the mutex, allowing the next thread to use the resource.

 Thus, it can be said that, mutual exclusion (mutex) is a property of concurrency control, which is implemented to prevent race conditions.
-It is the requirement that one thread of execution never enters a critical section while a concurrent thread of execution is already accessing said critical section, which refers to an interval of time during which a thread of execution accesses a shared resource or shared memory.

 ### Example in Everyday Life
-Imagine there’s one Phone booth on a street:
+- Imagine there is one Phone booth on a street:
-    - When someone enters, they lock the door and talk on the phone (mutex locked).
+- When someone enters, they close the door and talk on the phone.
-    - Others must wait until the call is done (mutex unlocked).
+- Others must wait until the call is done.
 - This ensures privacy and order.

+This explains how mutexes work.
 In programming, mutexes are used to maintain this kind of order for shared resources.
 It becomes very important to enforce Mutex on uni-processor systems to ensure the program runs error-free.

 ---

 ## How to enforce Mutual Exclusion ?
 Mutexes can be enforced in a program mainly two ways:
-- ### Hardware solutions :###
+- ### Hardware solutions :
-1) On uni-processor systems, the simplest solution to achieve mutual exclusion is to disable interrupts during a process's critical section.
-This will prevent any interrupt service routines from running (effectively preventing a process from being preempted).
-Effective, but it may lead to many other problems, for example, if a process halts during its critical section, control will never return to another process, effectively halting the entire system.
-A more elegant method for achieving mutual exclusion is the busy-wait.
+1) On uni-processor systems, the simplest solution to achieve mutual exclusion is to **disable interrupts** during a process's critical section.
+This will prevent any interruption to current service routines running.
-2) Busy-waiting technique is effective for both uniprocessor and multiprocessor systems.
+2) **Busy-waiting technique** is effective for both uniprocessor and multiprocessor systems.
 In this technique shared memory and an atomic test-and-set instruction provide the mutual exclusion.
-3) Compare-And-Swap (CAS).
-CAS can be used to achieve wait-free mutual exclusion for any shared data structure by creating a linked list where each node represents the desired operation to be performed.
+3) **Compare-And-Swap (CAS)** can be used to achieve wait-free mutual exclusion for any shared data structure by creating a linked list where each node represents the desired operation to be performed.
 CAS is then used to change the pointers in the linked list during the insertion of a new node.
 Only one process can be successful in its CAS; all other processes attempting to add a node at the same time will have to try again.

-- ### Software solutions :###
+- ### Software solutions :
 In addition to hardware-supported solutions, we can employ various algorithms to achieve mutual exclusion.
 Examples include:
 1) Dekker's algorithm
 2) Peterson's algorithm